 The Canada-Egypt bilateral relationship is a mutually respectful and beneficial partnership, founded on a common interest in peace, stability and security in the Middle East, development cooperation, cross-cultural understanding and growing trade relations.
 Canada and Egypt established embassies in their respective capitals in 1954.
-Since that time Canada has enjoyed positive relations with this key Arab partner, which is an important actor in efforts to resolve the Arab-Israeli conflict.
+Since that time, Canada has enjoyed positive relations with this key Arab partner who is an important actor in efforts to resolve the Arab-Israeli conflict.
 The shared commitment for a just and comprehensive peace in the Middle East lies at the core of Canada's relations with Egypt.
 Canada is supporting the democratic transition in Egypt.

 The relationship is not limited to this issue, however, and continues to expand into new areas of cooperation.
-International trade negotiations, disarmament issues, La Francophonie, cultural exchanges and education are just a few of the areas of common interest to both countries.
+International trade relations, disarmament issues, La Francophonie, cultural exchanges and education are just a few of the areas of common interest to both countries.
 As both an Arab and an African state, Egypt is uniquely situated to be a partner for Canada in the Middle East and North African regions.
-During former Foreign Minister Lawrence Cannon’s visit to Cairo in August 2009, Canada and Egypt agreed to establish a strategic dialogue led by the two Foreign Ministers.
-Both Canada and Egypt have benefitted from high-level political consultations, most recently in January 2010 in Cairo.
+During former Foreign Minister John Baird’s visit to Cairo in January 2015, Canada and Egypt solidified their mutual interest in strengthened bilateral relations which were further reinforced by the visit in Egypt of the new Defence Minister Harjit Sajjan in December 2015.

 Canada first gained prominence in Egypt with its successful intervention in the 1956 Suez Crisis.
 Canadian Forces personnel have participated in UN peacekeeping forces in the Sinai and are currently serving as peacekeepers in the Multinational Force and Observers in the Sinai.
-Egyptian and Canadian forces serve together in several peacekeeping operations.
-Canada is an important destination for Egyptian emigrants and there are now large Egyptian-Canadian communities in Montreal, Toronto and Vancouver.
+Canada is an important destination for Egyptian emigrants and there are now large Egyptian-Canadian communities in Montreal, Ottawa, Toronto and Vancouver.

-Canada prioritises its engagement with Egypt on a wide range of global issues, including the development of democratic governance, pluralism and human rights, as well as the promotion of citizenship rights, the rights of women and girls, and freedom of expression and association.
+Canada prioritizes its engagement with Egypt on a wide range of global issues, including the development of democratic governance, pluralism and human rights, as well as the promotion of citizenship rights, the rights of women and girls, and freedom of expression and association.
 Canada continually strives to maintain and strengthen its valued relationship with Egypt, a historical and key partner bilaterally, regionally, and internationally.
-Egyptians led a popular revolution in January 2011, beginning the country’s democratic transition.
-Canada supports this process and is committed to maintaining positive bilateral relations with Egypt as the country transitions to full democracy.

 Trade and Economic Relations